xiaoxiae/Robotics-Simplified-Website/docs/motor-controllers/pid.md

 ## Introduction
 Our previous attempt at creating a controller that used feedback from the robot could be further improved by considering how the feedback value that the robot returns changes over time.

-Let's introduce a new term called **error.** Error is the feedback value minus the goal and tells us, how far off we are from the goal.
+Let's introduce a new term called **error.** Error is the difference between feedback value and the goal.
+It tells us, how far off we are from the goal (what our error is).

-Let's break down that the terms **P**, **I** and **D** mean in our PID controller using our newly defined error:
+Let's break down that the terms P, I and D mean in our PID controller using our newly defined error:
-- **P** stands for proportional - how big is the error now (in the **present**).
+- `P` stands for **proportional** - how large is the error now (in the **present**).
-- **I** stands for integral - how big the error was (the previous errors accumulated) in the **past.**
+- `I` stands for **integral** - how large the error (accumulatively) was in the **past.**
-- **D** stands for derivative - what will the error likely be in the **future.**
+- `D` stands for **derivative** - what will the error likely be in the **future.**

 The controller takes into account what happened, what is happening now, and what will likely happen and produces a value based on that information.

-To do this, it will need a few extra sources of information (compared to bang-bang and dead reckoning), namely `p`, `i` and `d` constants that will tell the controller, how important are each of the aforementioned parts (proportional, integral, derivative).
+To do this, it will need the `p`, `i` and `d` constants to determine, **how important** are each of the aforementioned parts (proportional, integral, derivative).

 ## Implementation
-Besides the constants, the controller will also obviously need the feedback function, and, to correctly calculate the integral and derivative, a function that returns the current time:
+Besides the constants, the controller will also (obviously) need the feedback function, and, to correctly calculate the integral and derivative, a function that returns the current time.

+To fully understand how the controller works, I suggest you closely examine the `get_value()` function.

 ```python
 class PID: